tommygrigo/GeekPhD/README.md

 ## Graphs and figures for papers

 I find this section the most disappointing of all.
 If you write papers in LaTex you know that TikZ allows you to produce amazing graphs and drawings with the same style as your paper (because it uses the same rendering engines).
 However, writing code for TikZ is not trivial at all, and it is for sure time-consuming.
-Unfortunately, the is no good solution to draw figures in a graphic environment and then export them in TikZ.
+Unfortunately, the is no good solution to drawing figures in a graphic environment and then exporting them in TikZ.
 Every solution I tried works only partially or with some caveats.
 Also, many programs to produce beautiful figures are (very) expensive (e.g. Adobe Illustrator).
 Here you can find the list of the best tools I found.

 ### [Inkscape](https://inkscape.org/it/)
 Inkscape is an open-source program for vector graphic design.
 In my opinion, this is the best solution available at the moment.